jasonbrianhall/super_mario_brothers/README.md

 This is not a remake.
 This is the original Super Mario Bros. running on a cycle-accurate, virtualized 6502 CPU, complete with emulated PPU and APU behavior.
 Built with GTK3+ for configuration and controls and SDL for input and audio—no video subsystem required—this project is a deep-dive into retro hardware emulation with a minimalist GUI.
 Core Features

-* 🧠 Fully virtualized 6502 instruction set execution
+* 🧠 Fully virtualized 6502 instruction set execution (translated real 6502 instructions into their equivalent C++ instructions then compiled natively)

-* 🎮 SDL-driven joystick/gamepad support for up to 2 players
+* 🎮 SDL-driven joystick/gamepad support for up to 2 players (includes keyboard support)

 * 🔊 Low-latency, platform-sensitive audio output (16-bit Windows / 8-bit Linux)